 Some frontend sections in Zabbix may display a different page depending on user selection.
 For example, Administration → General may display twelve different pages.

 Previously, the page selection was made in a rather small, easy-to-miss dropdown located in the top right corner of the page.
 Now that selection has been integrated into the headings on the left.

 This change affects the following sections:

 The new frontend section Monitoring → Hosts provides detailed view of all monitored devices in a single location.
-To simplify the navigation Web and Graphs sections have been removed from the top menu in Monitoring.
+To simplify the navigation Web and Graphs sections have been removed from the main menu in Monitoring.
 Both sections can now be accessed by clicking on respected links in Monitoring → Hosts section.